cloudmesh-community/book/chapters/msg/graphql.md

 ## Introduction

-GraphQL is data query language developed by Facebook.
+GraphQL is a data query language developed by Facebook.

 GraphQL allows clients to request data they need without thinking about the API implementation.
-It makes application devlopment fast and stable because the application has control over data it needs and format.
-The benefit of Graphql is also to reduce network I/O since only the necessary data is transfered from the server to the client.
+It makes application devlopment fast and stable because the application has control over the data it needs and its format.
+The benefit of Graphql is also to reduce network I/O since only the necessary data is transfered from server to client.

-Unlike REST APIs which require loading data via multiple URLs, GraphQL can get all data the application needs in single request.
+Unlike REST APIs, which require loading data via multiple URLs, GraphQL can get all data, that application needs, in a single request.
 GraphQL APIs are defined in terms of types and fields.
-Types help GraphQL to ensure that client only asks for what is possible and in case of faults provides clear and helpful errors.
+Types help GraphQL to ensure that client only asks for what is possible and in case of faults, provides clear and helpful errors.

 Initially GraphQL was implemented in JavaScript.
 Today there are several other implementations in different language available of GraphQLs.
 We will explore the *graphql-python* implementation in this chapter.
-The gGraphQL official documentation is available at [@graphql-learn]
+The GraphQL official documentation is available at [@graphql-learn]